Where to see Borromini’s architecture in Rome

 The Counter-Reformation Popes hired artists in a mission to amaze and win back believers.
-Up there with Bernini – and some might say surpassing him – is Borromini, ‘the architect’s architect.’
-Their paths often crossed.
+Up there with Bernini – and some might say surpassing him – is Borromini, one of the greatest architects of the 17th century. ’ Their paths often crossed.
 Sometimes the two geniuses were engaged on the same project.
 On other occasions the work of the one is positioned adjacent to the other’s, making Rome the theatre to Western Art’s most intriguing artistic rivalry.

 Via Barberini, 18